Big Lots (NYSE:BIG) Updates FY 2021 Earnings Guidance

-The company also recently announced a quarterly dividend, which will be paid on Friday, September 24th.
-Shareholders of record on Friday, September 10th will be issued a $0.30 dividend.
-This represents a $1.20 annualized dividend and a yield of 2.51%.
-The ex-dividend date of this dividend is Thursday, September 9th.
-Big Lots’s dividend payout ratio (DPR) is 16.33%.
+Big Lots (NYSE:BIG) last issued its quarterly earnings results on Thursday, August 26th.
+The company reported $1.09 EPS for the quarter, missing analysts’ consensus estimates of $1.12 by ($0.03).
+Big Lots had a net margin of 4.20% and a return on equity of 21.00%.
+The business had revenue of $1.46 billion for the quarter, compared to the consensus estimate of $1.48 billion.
+During the same quarter in the previous year, the business earned $2.75 earnings per share.
+The firm’s revenue was down 11.4% on a year-over-year basis.
+On average, equities analysts anticipate that Big Lots will post 6.03 earnings per share for the current year.

-Big Lots announced that its board has authorized a stock buyback plan on Friday, August 27th that permits the company to repurchase $500.00 million in outstanding shares.
-This repurchase authorization permits the company to reacquire up to 29.8% of its shares through open market purchases.
-Shares repurchase plans are typically a sign that the company’s board believes its shares are undervalued.
+Big Lots declared that its Board of Directors has initiated a stock repurchase program on Friday, August 27th that permits the company to repurchase $500.00 million in outstanding shares.
+This repurchase authorization permits the company to reacquire up to 29.8% of its stock through open market purchases.
+Stock repurchase programs are typically a sign that the company’s board believes its shares are undervalued.

+BIG has been the subject of a number of research analyst reports.
+Telsey Advisory Group lowered Big Lots from an outperform rating to a market perform rating and set a $72.00 price target for the company. in a research note on Friday, August 27th.
+Deutsche Bank Aktiengesellschaft lowered their price target on Big Lots from $63.00 to $53.00 and set a hold rating for the company in a research report on Monday, August 30th.
+JPMorgan Chase & Co. reduced their price objective on Big Lots from $71.00 to $54.00 and set a neutral rating for the company in a report on Tuesday.
+Zacks Investment Research upgraded Big Lots from a hold rating to a buy rating and set a $74.00 price target for the company in a research note on Monday, May 17th.
+Finally, Loop Capital cut their price target on Big Lots from $60.00 to $50.00 and set a hold rating for the company in a research note on Monday, August 30th.
+Two analysts have rated the stock with a sell rating, five have issued a hold rating and three have issued a buy rating to the company.
+According to MarketBeat, Big Lots has an average rating of Hold and a consensus price target of $58.40.

-In other news, EVP Michael Allen Schlonsky sold 2,000 shares of the company’s stock in a transaction on Wednesday, July 21st.
+In other Big Lots news, EVP Michael Allen Schlonsky sold 2,000 shares of the company’s stock in a transaction on Wednesday, July 21st.
 The stock was sold at an average price of $61.27, for a total value of $122,540.00.
-Following the sale, the executive vice president now directly owns 65,951 shares in the company, valued at $4,040,817.77.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-1.90% of the stock is currently owned by corporate insiders.
+Following the transaction, the executive vice president now owns 65,951 shares of the company’s stock, valued at approximately $4,040,817.77.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders own 1.90% of the company’s stock.

 A hedge fund recently raised its stake in Big Lots stock.
-Morgan Stanley grew its stake in Big Lots, Inc. (NYSE:BIG) by 137.7% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 588,818 shares of the company’s stock after acquiring an additional 341,116 shares during the quarter.
-Morgan Stanley owned about 1.70% of Big Lots worth $38,867,000 at the end of the most recent quarter.
+Morgan Stanley increased its stake in shares of Big Lots, Inc. (NYSE:BIG) by 137.7% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 588,818 shares of the company’s stock after purchasing an additional 341,116 shares during the quarter.
+Morgan Stanley owned approximately 1.70% of Big Lots worth $38,867,000 as of its most recent SEC filing.
 Institutional investors and hedge funds own 94.45% of the company’s stock.

 About Big Lots